-1 Fill out our online application form
+1) Fill out our volunteer online application form

-2 Attend a training session and complete a DBS check
+2) Attend a training session and complete a DBS check

-3 Select the programme you’d like to attend
+3) Select the programme you’d like to attend

 Frequently asked questions

 We ask you to commit to attending the same school at the same time each week for an hour, over the course of a school term (8-10 weeks).
-You will need to attend one of our central training sessions and be willing to put some time into preparing for your sessions.
+You will need to attend one of our online training sessions and be willing to put some time into preparing for your sessions.

 Consistency and continuity is really important for the delivery of the tutoring to enable our pupils to achieve; you must be able to commit to attending every session before signing up to a programme.